 Opoutere/Pauanui – Oceana again, they have indicated intention to begin drilling here in the first quarter of 2019.
 This area is also in forestry.

-Puketui/Broken Hills – Here there is a ‘Special Purpose Mine’ – a tourist mine operated by the Rabone family.
-It is surrounded by further exploration permits held by Oceana Gold.
+Puketui/Broken Hills – Here there is a ‘Special Purpose Mine’ – a tourist mine operated until 2021 by the Rabone family.
+The family has just sold this permit/mine to New Talisman Mining Ltd, the company that are looking to reopen the Talisman mine at Karangahake.
+This permit is surrounded by further exploration permits held by Oceana Gold.

 Moanataeri – an offshore permit held by Hawkeswood Civil.
 We know little about this permit; it has been active for some time but we have seen little activity in the area.